jfbouzereau/explorer/README.md

 #### Basic gestures

 * Drag an icon to the workspace to create a new graph.

+* Click on the workspace with the control key to create a new graph.

 * Drag an icon to an existing graph to change its type.